 Coca-Cola vs PepsiCo: Which Is the Better Buy in 2026?

-Coca-Cola's licensing model is the key thing to understand — it earns fees from bottlers rather than running most of the manufacturing itself, which keeps margins clean and capital requirements low.
+Coca-Cola's licensing model is the key thing to understand.
+It earns fees from bottlers rather than running most of the manufacturing itself, which keeps margins clean and capital requirements low.
 Pepsi owns more of its supply chain, runs Frito-Lay and Quaker Oats as fully integrated businesses, and as a result has higher revenue but more operational complexity.
 When beverage volumes drop, Pepsi's snack business provides a meaningful offset that Coke simply doesn't have.

-The case for Pepsi is diversification — Frito-Lay contributes roughly 40% of revenue and snack demand is more resilient than beverage demand in economic downturns.
-The case for Coke is brand purity — Coca-Cola is arguably the strongest consumer brand in the world, operating in 200 countries with a licensing model that keeps margins clean.
+The case for Pepsi is diversification: Frito-Lay contributes roughly 40% of revenue and snack demand is more resilient than beverage demand in economic downturns.
+The case for Coke is brand purity.
+Coca-Cola is arguably the strongest consumer brand in the world, operating in 200 countries with a licensing model that keeps margins clean.
 For income investors, both are Dividend Kings with 50+ years of consecutive increases.
 Pick Pepsi if you want the buffer; pick Coke if you want the brand.

 Upgrade to Pro to unlock the full side-by-side signal breakdown for any two stocks.